-GROUND LAMB, Extremely versatile from 100% Heritage Tunis breed — Three 1lb packs
+GROUND LAMB, extremely versatile from the best pastured raised Heritage breeds in America — Three 1lb packs

 Raised by Ben and Grace Machin Tamarack Sheep Farm, Vermont

 Ground lamb should be a staple of any meat-lovers repertoire: the burgers are extraordinary, and as a ragu for pasta (pappardelle, please!) it is a stone-cold classic.
 Also lamb meatballs, lamb chili, and of course, as the foundation for Shepherd’s Pie, the greatest pub food of them all!
-Consuming ground meat is the best way to ensure a true nose-to-tail, sustainable farming system because our ground consists of all the best lamb cuts mixed together.
-So when you are flipping those lamb burgers, you are also helping to promote the best agriculture practices.
+Consuming ground meat is the best way to ensure a true nose-to-tail, sustainable farming system because it uses the remainder of all the best cuts.

-Our Tunis first arrived to Corinth, Vermont in the 1920s thanks to Ben Machin’s grandfather.
+100% Heritage breed lamb is a marvelous gastronomic pleasure and much milder and more pleasant to the palate than regularly available lamb.
+Our Tunis, Dorset Horn and Navajo-Churro lamb first arrived to Corinth, Vermont in the 1920s thanks to Ben Machin’s grandfather.
 Ben and Grace now raise the flock on the beautiful pastures of Tamarack Sheep Farm.
-Lamb is a seasonal meat — ‘tis the season!
-All the cuts of the Tunis breed are available year round our website and delivered fresh to us in March.

 The Tunis is earthy with notes of buttermilk.
 The Dorset is lighter, with a clean, floral finish.
 The Navajo-Churro lamb is remarkably tender — even the braising cuts can be grilled.